soup1997/soup1997/README.md

 - B.S in Electronics Engineering, Minor in Automotive Engineering, Tech University of Korea **(2017.03 ~ 2023.02)**

 ### Research Interest 🔭
-- Visual inertial odometry
+- Visual Inertial Odometry
-- Sensor fusion approaches for navigation systems
+- Sensor Fusion Approaches for Navigation Systems
-- Embedded systems
+- Embedded Systems

 ### Where to Reach Me 📌